mantidproject/mantid/docs/source/concepts/Fitting.rst

 If you are fitting using the Fit Function toolbox or the Multi-dataset Fitting interface then you get visual feedback as to how well the fit was.

-If you are scientists experience in fitting a particular type of data then the absolute value of the cost function may be sufficient in itself to tell whether a fit is successful.
+If you are scientists experienced in fitting a particular type of data then the absolute value of the cost function may be sufficient in itself to tell whether a fit is successful.